Research on Radical Islam in Germany and Europe

 This website pools the activities and results of the individual research projects.
-In addition, it provides cross-project findings generated by networking and dialog-based collaboration within the RADIS knowledge transfer project.
+In addition, it provides cross-project findings generated by networking and dialogue-based collaboration within the RADIS knowledge transfer project.

 Clusters across projects